-The therapist isn't going to tell you what to do about any situation.
+With person-centered therapy, the therapist isn't going to tell you what to do about any situation.
 If you ask them directly what you should do, they're likely to ask you what you think you should do.
 If you try to get them to decide an issue for you, they'll likely put the question back in your lap.

-What The Therapist Provides In Rogerian Therapy
+What The Therapist Provides In Rogerian or Person-Centered Therapy

 An Opportunity To Explore Your Thoughts And Feelings Freely

-Outside of therapy, it can be difficult to find a situation where you can talk out all your thoughts and feelings without feeling harshly judged.
+Outside of therapy, it can be difficult to find a situation where you can talk out all your thoughts and feelings without feeling judged.
 Even if you're very close to someone, there may be subjects you don't want to discuss with them for fear that your relationship will be damaged in the process.

 A Supportive Environment

-A Chance To Be Truly Heard And Fully Understood
+A Chance To Be Truly Heard